Azure/terraform-azurerm-avm-res-network-applicationgateway/README.md

     }
   }
   #----------Prod Rules Configuration for the application gateway -----------
+  # WAF : Use Health Probes to detect backend availability
   #----------Optionl Configuration  -----------
   dynamic "probe" {
     for_each = var.probe_configurations != null ? var.probe_configurations : {}